 Also, as you might have inferred from these screenshots, there are some enjoyable hacked (modded) versions of those classic games available as well.
 One of my personal favorites is Super Metroid with the Justin Bailey (bathing suit) hack...

-But I mustn't forget to mention the VirtuaNES:
+But I mustn't forget to mention the VirtuaNES:...and the GameBoy Color emulator KiGB (though apparently I prefer B&W):

 With these (and a cheap gamepad) it's easy to relive the golden age of Nintendo like we never left!